pocomane/little_unix_for_windows/Readme.md

 Distribution
 ------------

+If you want to make a binary package, you can remove:

+- .git folder
+- .gitignore file
+- .gitattributes file
+- this Readme.md file

-If you want to make a binary package, you can remove the .git folder the .gitignore file and this Readme.md.
-I suggest you to keep the FIX.txt file or integreate it in a your own Readme file.
+It is not mandatory, but I suggest you to keep the FIX.txt file or to integreate it in a your own Readme file.

 Note that in some cases windows does not copyng (or extract) correctly the symbolic link.
 It could just duplicate the original file resulting in a larger